Rainimator0/SpaceflightSimulator1.5RealScaleUniverse-By-Rainimator/README.md

 ![Spaceflight Simulator 1.52.5 Real solar system by Rainimator demo picture](https://sm.ms/image/cWO7XyKHLnAsBil)
 ## More information can be found [here](https://space.bilibili.com/2099051477) (In Chinese)(Not yet)
 *This Solar system is for Spaceflight Simulator1.52 only.*
+People in mainland China suggested in QQ group 697272185.
 If you want to use my planet in your own solar system, please follow the [licence](./LICENCE).
 ## Features
 - Real solar system;